What Are Their Main Differences?

 What Either and Neither Mean in a Sentence

 has different grammatical functions, so it is natural for it to have different meanings.
 But technically it means one of the two.
-Generally, either id is defined as 'both' or 'one'.
+Generally, either is defined as 'both' or 'one.'

 Neither and Either as Determiners

-is used as a determiner before a singular countable noun with affirmative verbs to refer to something which agrees with both options being mentioned.
+is used as a determiner before a singular countable noun with an affirmative verb to refer to something which agrees with both options being mentioned.
 'Neither' is a negative marker and it can make a sentence negative on its own, therefore it does not need a negative verb.

-is used as a determiner before a singular countable noun with negative or affirmative verbs, to talk about two choices.
+is used as a determiner before a singular countable noun with a negative or affirmative verb, to talk about two choices.
 In this case, 'either' is distributive.

 What Are Distributives?

-'Distributives' are determiners that are used to indicate that how something is shared out or divided.
+'Distributives' are determiners that are used to indicate how something is shared out or divided.

 Neither and Either as Pronouns

-is used as a pronoun with an affirmative verb to mean non one and not the other.
-It is good to know that whenever we are using 'neither as a pronoun no noun follows it, So it is directly followed by a verb.
+is used as a pronoun with an affirmative verb to mean not one and not the other.
+It is good to know that whenever we are using 'neither' as a pronoun no noun follows it, so it is directly followed by a verb.

 There were two of them, but